 - 1. First and foremost, any art or craft item must be predominately created by the artist, and/or at least 51% significantly altered in form by the artist.
 Any craft which takes a material and changes it into an entirely different shape, design, form, or function is acceptable as a handcraft.
 Any work made from a purchased kit is not acceptable unless the resulting work is significantly altered. - 2.
-All artwork larger than 2"x2" must be signed and/or marked with initials in a permanent manner.
-Artwork smaller than 2"x2" should be (a) signed or initialed if feasible, (b) accompanied by an attached label with the artist's name or signature (c) have in view artist-generated signage no smaller than 8" x 4" or display program generated signage.
-Signage must indicate the artist's name and the handmade nature of the art being displayed.
-Artists may contact the Street Artists Program to view and/or obtain a signage template. - 3.
-In addition to commercial labels affixed to commercial clothing, items, or otherwise, the artist must add their own label to each item to let the customer know the design or graphic was created by the artist. i.e. "Design/graphic by". - 4.
+Images not of the artist's own creation must be significantly altered in form and shall be examined for approval on a case-by-case basis. - 3.
+On request, the artist must demonstrate before the Advisory Committee the process of either predominately creating or significantly altering the form of the item. - 4.
+All artwork larger than 2"x2" must be signed and/or marked with initials or logo in a permanent manner.
+Artwork smaller than 2"x2" should be signed, initialed or marked with logo if feasible.
+If not feasible then (a) artwork should be accompanied by an attached label with the artist's name, initials or logo or (b) artist should have in view artist-generated signage no smaller than $8" \times 4"$ or display program generated signage.
+Signage must indicate the artist's name, initials or logo and the handmade nature of the art being displayed.
+Artists may contact the Street Artists Program to view and/or obtain a signage template. - 5.
+In addition to commercial labels affixed to commercial clothing, items, or otherwise, the artist must add their own label to each item to let the customer know the design or graphic was created by the artist. i.e. "Design/graphic by\\\\\". - 6.
 All artwork must comply with applicable federal, state, and local laws and ordinances, including any health and safety restrictions.
 Ex: food items, incense, perfume, body oil, soaps, and other cosmetic products which come in contact with the human body or skin are not allowed.
 Also not allowed are any items whose components are of endangered species.
-Artworks may not contain any toxic materials. - 5.
-A "family unit" in the creation of an item is defined by law as "two or more persons jointly engaged in the creation or production of an art or craft item, no one of whom stands in an employer-employee relationship to any of the other members thereof." - 6.
-Images not of the artist's own creation must be significantly altered in form and shall be examined for approval on a case-by-case basis. - 7.
-On request, the artist must demonstrate before the Advisory Committee the process of either predominately creating or significantly altering the form of the item.
+Artworks may not contain any toxic materials.